LAB-Group/Capstone/planning/project_proposal.md

 ## Open Questions

 What questions do you still have?
 What topics do you need to research more for your project?

+What application can I apply to help?
+Productive video games?
+What do we want to build?